 Seed balls.
 Seeds were balled in clay and compostable materials.
 The seed balls were then thrown to plant the seeds.
 The seeds were protected by the clay balls which kept them moist, while the compost provided nutrients as the germinated and grew.

-Fish had been buried by Native Americans as a means of enriching the soil and New England farmers developed this by making compost using a recipe of 10 parts muck to 1 part fish, periodically turning their compost heaps until the fish disintegrated.
+Fish had been buried by Native Americans as a means of enriching the soil and New England farmers developed this by making compost using a recipe of 10 parts muck to 1 part fish, y turning their compost heaps until the fish disintegrated.
 This could be used on a large scale one Connecticut farm, Stephen Hoyt and Sons used 220,000 fish in one season of compost production.
+There might have been a slight smell of rotting fish.

 However in most areas stable manure was more readily available than fish and Rodale records that early colonial farmers adopted a system using two loads of muck (rich soil) and one of barnyard manure.
 In the southern states cotton-seed was composted with the muck.